AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 <a name="elb"></a>
 ## ELB (Elastic Load Balancer)
-Service that helps distribute incoming network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses.
+Service that **helps distribute incoming network traffic across multiple targets**, such as Amazon EC2 instances, containers, and IP addresses.

 There are three types of load balancers provided by AWS:
  - **Classic Load Balancer (CLB):** The original load balancer.
 It operates at both the request and connection level (Layer 4 and Layer 7 of the OSI model) and is suitable for simple applications.